Net Nanny Review 2024: Good Enough for Your Family?

 Net Nanny lets you set a limit on the total amount of time your child is allowed to use their devices, but it doesn’t let you set limits for specific apps.
 It lets you set different limits (in 15-minute increments) for each day of the week, and you can easily add more time if your child reaches their limit.
 When your child reaches their time limit, you have the option of disabling the internet or pausing the device.
 Choosing to pause the device will block all apps except the phone and messaging apps so your child can still contact you.

 Time limits are tracked across all devices your child has access to (that have Net Nanny installed) in aggregate.
-For instance, if your child uses their phone for one hour and then later in the day uses their desktop for an hour, it will count as two hours of screentime.
-However, if your child is using their phone and desktop at the same time for one hour, it will only count as a single hour of screentime.
+For instance, if your child uses their phone for one hour and then later in the day uses their desktop for an hour, it will count as two hours of screen time.
+However, if your child is using their phone and desktop at the same time for one hour, it will only count as a single hour of screen time.

-I tested this feature on my Android device and was impressed by the results.
+I tested this feature on my Windows device and was impressed by the results.
 Net Nanny sent multiple notifications to the device warning that I only had 30, 15, 10, and 5 minutes of screen time left.
-As soon as the time limit was reached, Net Nanny overlaid the screen and told me the device had been paused because I was out of screen time, and I was then only able to use the phone and messages app without the overlay popping up again.
+As soon as the time limit was reached, Net Nanny overlaid the screen and told me the device had been paused because I was out of screen time, and I was then only able to use the messages app without the overlay popping up again.
 While it would be easy enough for your child to text or call you to request more screen time, it would be nice if they could also open the app and send a request to your parent dashboard.

 Overall, Net Nanny’s screen time limits work really well.
 It’s incredibly easy to set or adjust different time limits for different days, and Net Nanny gives you the option to turn off the internet or disable your child’s device once the time limit has been reached.